landinfotech/mycivitas/docs/src/user/manual/index.md

 # User manual

 This section of the documentation describes every page in the application and what the various components of that page do.
 The manual is intended to function as a reference for the application.
-For narrative / workflow based tutorials, you may prefer to work through our [user guide](../guide/index.md).
+For narrative/workflow-based tutorials, you may prefer to work through our [user guide](../guide/index.md).

+* **[Landing Page:](./landing-page.md)** This page describes the landing page of the platform.

 * **[Login:](./sign-in.md)** This section of the documentation explains the login page.